Exiled-Team/EXILED/GettingStarted.md

     }
 }
 ```
-Now we have successfully hooked to a player join event which fires when ever a player joins!
+Now we have successfully hooked to a player verified event which fires when ever a player is authenticated after joining the server!
 It is important to note that every event has different event arguments, and each type of event argument has different properties associated with it.

 EXILED already provides a broadcast function, so let's use it in our event: